Direct determination of optimal real-space orbitals for correlated electronic structure of molecules: Introduction

-An attractive alternative to the LCAO and PW representations for many-body electronic structure are {\em real-space} numerical representations, a loosely-defined group including finite difference (FD), which only use grids and lack explicit basis functions, and finite element (FE) and spectral element (SE) methods, which utilize basis functions with strictly local support.
+An attractive alternative to the LCAO and PW representations for many-body electronic structure are {\em real-space} numerical representations, a loosely-defined group including finite difference (FD), which only use grids and lack explicit basis functions, and finite element (FE) and spectral element (SE) methods, which utilize basis functions with strictly local support (i.e., the basis functions are only nonzero in a finite domain).
 Such representations combine the ability to resolve short and long lengthscale features of the many-body electronic wave functions with promise of systematic bias-free improvability without ill-conditioning issues.
-Due to these favorable features there has been a flurry of activity in developing real-space numerical technology for fast 1-body methods, such as Kohn-Sham density functional theory.
+Due to these favorable features there has been a flurry of activity\cite{VRG:chelikowsky:1994:PRL,VRG:briggs:1995:PRB,VRG:harrison:2004:JCP,VRG:fattebert:2006:PRB,VRG:genovese:2008:JCP,VRG:ohba:2012:CPC,VRG:motamarri:2013:JCP,VRG:yanai:2015:PCCP,VRG:jensen:2016:PCCP,VRG:xu:2019:JPCM} in developing real-space numerical technology for fast 1-body methods, such as Kohn-Sham density functional theory.

 Unfortunately the use of real-space representation has been far more limited for many-body methods applicable to general molecules due to the exponential growth of the representation of a $k$-particle state with $k$.
-Even methods like MP2 and CCSD in first-quantized formulation\cite{VRG:jeziorski:1984:JCP} involve representation of 2-particle wave operators (hence, 6-dimensional functions); while for atoms pair theories have been explored for a relatively long time,\cite{VRG:flores:1993:JCP,VRG:ackermann:1995:PRA,VRG:flores:1999:JPBAMOP,VRG:flores:2008:IJQC} for molecules the feasibility of such representations has been demonstrated only recently by some of us (MP2)\cite{VRG:bischoff:2012:JCP,VRG:bischoff:2013:JCP} and our collaborators (CIS(D), CC2)\cite{VRG:kottmann:2017:JCTC,VRG:kottmann:2017:JCTCa} by combining volume-element-wise pair function compression and R12/F12-style regularization of electron cusps.\cite{VRG:bischoff:2012:JCP} It is possible to obtain energies and properties with such methods that are competitive to the state-of-the-art LCAO technology for small polyatomics, but the methodology is still relatively limited and likely cannot be made practical 3- and higher-body methods.
+Even methods like MP2 and CCSD in first-quantized formulation\cite{VRG:jeziorski:1984:JCP} involve representation of 2-particle wave operators (hence, 6-dimensional functions); while for atoms pair theories have been explored for a relatively long time,\cite{VRG:flores:1993:JCP,VRG:ackermann:1995:PRA,VRG:flores:1999:JPBAMOP,VRG:flores:2008:IJQC} for molecules the feasibility of such representations has been demonstrated only recently by some of us (MP2)\cite{VRG:bischoff:2012:JCP,VRG:bischoff:2013:JCP} and our collaborators (CIS(D), CC2)\cite{VRG:kottmann:2017:JCTC,VRG:kottmann:2017:JCTCa} by combining volume-element-wise pair function compression and regularization of electron cusps\cite{VRG:bischoff:2012:JCP} similar to that performed in explicitly correlated R12/F12 methods.\cite{VRG:kong:2012:CR} It is possible to obtain energies and properties with such methods that are competitive to the state-of-the-art LCAO technology for small polyatomics, but the methodology is still relatively limited and likely cannot be made practical 3- and higher-body methods.